Publishing Tips

 FAQ: Traditional Publishing vs. Self-Publishing

 When I first considered publishing, I didn’t have much guidance.
 I was basically told, “Hey, just Google it.”
-Well, Google is indeed a wonderful tool, but sometimes, you need something a little more direct to give you the answers you want and need.
-From my experience interacting with various writer groups as well as indie author communities, I’ve learned that one of the most common sources of confusion is in regards to self-publishing vs. traditional publishing.
+Well, Google is indeed a wonderful tool, but sometimes, you need a little more direction to give you the answers.
+From my experience with various writer groups as well as indie author communities, I’ve learned that one of the most common sources of confusion is self-publishing vs. traditional publishing.

 Contacting Literary Agents: How to Write a Query Letter